-The program broadcasts details and asks for tips about abducted children or missing mentally / physically disabled teens and adults.
+The program broadcasts details and asks for tips about abducted children or an adult with a proven mental or physical disability.

 What's important to know

 If you have a tip about a victim or suspect, immediately call 911 or the phone number in the alert.

 Get mobile alerts

 Receive updates about potential risks to your health, safety or community – including AMBER Alerts – on your mobile device.